TimOliver/WebP-Cocoa/Tests/README.md

-The runner checks each product's XCFramework platform/variant declarations, exact architecture lists, static archive signatures, Mach-O build platform and deployment minimum, symbol separation (including decoder-only purity and bundled SharpYUV), absence of embedded bitcode, headers and module maps.
-It compiles **and links** C upstream-style includes, Objective-C modules, and Swift imports for every advertised platform/architecture, for both the decoder+demux and full+demux+mux library combinations.
+The runner checks each product's XCFramework platform/variant declarations, exact architecture lists, static archive signatures, Mach-O build platform and deployment minimum, symbol separation (including decoder-only purity and bundled SharpYUV), absence of embedded bitcode, headers and module maps inside distinct named static frameworks.
+It compiles **and links**
+C upstream-style includes, Objective-C modules, and Swift imports for every advertised platform/architecture, for both the decoder+demux and full+demux+mux library combinations.
 This includes the historical `WebP.Decoder` module and